- About Let Toys Be Toys

 What we’ve achieved so far – retailers

 Our 2016 survey in the run up to Christmas found no ‘boys’ or ‘girls signs in stores, and a 70% drop in gender labels and navigation on websites.
 Retailers are making great progress in moving away from directing children’s interests by gender.
-Our research into the stereotypes in toy catalogues showed that manufacturers have a lot of catching up to do.

 In 2015 we looked at the stereotypes in TV toy ads, and found a marked contrast in how girls’ and boys’ play is shown, and the language used.